Musician101/more-fish/README.md

 #### Legendary Fish:

-There're 4 default rarity levels: Common, Rare, Epic, Legendary.
+There are 4 default rarity levels: Common, Rare, Epic, Legendary.
 Try to get legendary fish through just 1% chance and prove that you're a mastered angler!

 #### Message with the length of fish: